Toucaan/toucaan.docs/blog/2023-03-01-a-css-router/index.md

 4. The design thinking accounts for the orientation, physical size, accessibility constraints, and screen-specific capabilities (touch or pointer-driven) in a way that web design can "belong to" a device.
 Going intrinsic is perhaps the best way to design and develop native mobile apps using the building blocks of the web-aka, HTML, CSS, JavaScript, and WebAssembly.

-5. It affords better maintainability with proper scoping of stylesheets according to the { app: device } combinations.
+5. It affords better maintainability with proper scoping of stylesheets according to the \{ app: device \} combinations.
 It helps the developer organize CSS like a monorepo and keep the designs separate according to medium.

 #### Disadvantage

-It might appear like much CSS to maintain, but if we were to look at a real production-scale app, with all of the `reset.css` `framework.css` and `app.css,` plus the many workarounds over the limitations of RWD, the intrinsic approach is a far more maintainable choice.
+It might appear like much CSS to maintain, but if we were to look at a real production-scale app, with all of the `reset.css` `framework.css` and `app.css`, plus the many workarounds over the limitations of RWD, the intrinsic approach is a far more maintainable choice.
 More often than not, a router would likely split CSS near the past hardcoded MQ breakpoints of RWD.

 ### Intrinsic vs. Responsive Design